Data Chat: Carey Noll

 - Satellite Laser Ranging (SLR) and lunar laser ranging (LLR).
 These techniques use not only orbiting satellites, but also stations and reflectors left by American and Russian expeditions to the moon.
 You shoot a laser at a reflector on a satellite or placed on the moon and precisely calculate the amount of time it takes for the beam to be reflected back to the ground station.

-- VLBI, which is Very Long Baseline Interferometry.
+- Very Long Baseline Interferometry (VLBI).
 Here you have two antennas on the Earth that are receiving signals from quasars in space.
 For all intents and purposes, these quasars are fixed points in space.
 You use this to determine the distance between the two antennas and how much this distance is changing.

 - The last [technique] is called Doppler Orbitography and Radiopositioning Integrated by Satellite (DORIS), which is a doppler technique developed by agencies in France for precise orbit determination (POD).
 It’s also used for determining positions of DORIS beacons on the Earth’s surface down to the centimeter level.

 One thing we’re very proud of here at CDDIS is that this is NASA’s archive of space geodesy data, and it is the only archive within our community that deals with all four geodetic techniques.
 There are other organizations or agencies that will serve up GNSS or SLR or DORIS or VLBI data, but CDDIS is the only location in the world that serves up all four.

 Not only do we archive the data from the four geodetic techniques, we also have the equipment to collect data using these four techniques here at Goddard.
 Three miles away we have the Goddard Geophysical and Astronomical Observatory (GGAO), which is operated by the Space Geodesy Project (SGP).
 We have SLR, VLBI, GNSS, and DORIS instruments at GGAO, and SGP is currently working to develop the next generation SLR and VLBI systems.